Business Process Automation: Which Tasks in Your Startup Can be Automated?

 According to a 2018 report by Lightspeed, half of startups failed to meet their hiring targets in 2017 because of the lack of a dedicated recruitment team.
 If you don’t have the internal resources to get you the talent that you need onboard, growing your team can be a challenge.

 Automation can boost your recruitment efforts and help level the playing field with your larger competitors.
 There are HR automation tools available that can help you screen job applications, standardize the onboarding process, and manage your employee information system.
-Many HR information systems in the market today can also help you manage your employees’ schedule and payroll.
+Many HR information systems in the market today can also help you manage your employees’ schedules and payroll.

 4. Finance and Accounting